Bonny Island: Climate

 The climate of Bonny is tropical monsoon.
-Throughout the year, temperatures usually fall between 25 °C (78 °F) and 28 °C (82 °F), can occasionally fall as low as 22 °C (72 °F) or climb as high as 33 °C (91 °F).
-There are 299 wet days on the 1 mm (0.04 inches) threshold per year, and the average annual precipitation is roughly 3260 mm (128.4 inches).
+Throughout the year, temperatures usually fall between 25 C and 28 C, can occasionally fall as low as 22 C or climb as high as 33 C. There are 299 wet days on the 1 mm (0.04 inches) threshold per year, and the average annual precipitation is roughly 3260 mm (128.4 inches).
 Throughout the year, Bonny receives 3396 hours of sunshine on average, with daily daylight ranging from 11 hours to 12 hours.

 Tourist attractions

+Passenger canoes at a local jetty in Bonny Island.

 Bonny Island is surrounded on the west and south by long stretches of beaches.
 On 26 and 31 December of every year, thousands of people visit the Finima beaches for beach carnivals.
 There is also the Finima Nature Park, which is an important tourist area located at the right-hand side of the roundabout.